rocktronica/OneFileCMS/readme.markdown

 ### 3.1.6 thru 3.1.8

-- Converted bulk of rest of code into functions (easier to work with)
+- Converted bulk of rest of code into functions (easier to work with).
 - Resolved issue (I hope) with differing versions of PHP and how magic_quotes & stripslashes are handeled.

 ### 3.1.2 thru 3.1.5

 - Added file size limits to the Edit/View page.
-(Some browsers don't like large files in an HTML textarea.
+(Some browsers don't like large files in an HTML textarea.)
 - Added some data validation to _GET parameters
 - Some misc code cleanup & organization etc.
 - And other misc stuff...